-- Annual tune-up meetings are a Campus, School and Department requirement. - They must be held AT LEAST once a year, every year between advancement and graduation. - The goal of these meetings is to provide input and feedback on your thesis progress, and to approve of proposed changes in the direction of your thesis work. - It is your responsibility to schedule these meetings. - Tune-up meetings are held with your Thesis Committee. - You must submit a 2-3 page Progress Report to each member of the committee.
-This document is due no later than 72 hours prior to the scheduled meeting time. - At the meeting, you will make an oral presentation (with slides) on your research progress and future plans (as outlined in your written document). - The proper form to report this meeting is the - "Second year meeting, pre-advancement and tune-up form", which you download from the departmental website http://devcell.bio.uci.edu/graduateprograms/grad-forms/. - Circle "Tune-up" on the form and make sure it gets completed and signed at the meeting. - Your Tune-up meeting only counts once this form has been submitted. - Failure to submit this completed form by the end of each academic year (June 30) may result in the student being placed on academic probation.
+- Annual tune-up meetings are a Campus, School and Department requirement. - They must be held AT LEAST once a year, every year between advancement and graduation. - Committee: Your thesis committee with all members listed on the Advancement to Candidacy form, or your approved modified committee (see 11.4).
+However, if your are encountering severe difficulties with scheduling a committee meeting, you can petition to the Graduate Advisor to hold the meeting with only a subset of your committee. - The goal of these meetings is to provide input and feedback on your thesis progress, and to approve of proposed changes in the direction of your thesis work. - It is your responsibility to schedule these meetings. - Tune-up meetings are held with your Thesis Committee. - You must submit a 2-3 page Progress Report to each committee member.
+This document is due no later than 72 hours prior to the scheduled meeting time. - At the meeting, you will give an oral presentation (with slides) on your research progress and future plans (as outlined in your written document).
+Before the meeting, complete the form "Second year meeting, pre-advancement and tune-up form", that you download from the departmental website:

+http://devcell.bio.uci.edu/graduate-programs/grad-forms/

+Type a 1 paragraph summary of your scientific progress on the form.
+Fill out the details, circle "Tune-up" on the form, and take it to the meeting.

+- At the meeting: Record the comments and recommendations of the committee on this form.
+Have the committee members sign the form and submit it promptly to the Department office (Lindsay Malter). - Your Tune-up meeting only counts once this form has been submitted. - Failure to submit this completed form by the end of each academic year (June 30) may result in the student being placed on academic probation.